 Legacy scheme benefits from 1 April 2022

 The legacy scheme’s rules still apply to these benefits.
-This means that you keep the right to access your final salary benefits at the pension age set out in your old scheme.
-You will also still have access to the same tax-free lump-sum when you retire.
+You can still access your final salary benefits at the pension age set out in your old scheme and you will still have access to the same tax-free lump-sum when you retire.

 Reformed scheme benefits from 1 April 2022

 Pension built up in the reformed scheme can be taken from your State Pension Age (SPA).